Antazoline

 Medical Uses

-- Allergic Conjunctivitis: This is the most common indication.
-Antazoline eye drops are used to alleviate symptoms such as red, itchy, watery eyes, and swelling of the eyelids caused by exposure to allergens like pollen, pet dander, or dust.
-It provides symptomatic relief, helping to improve comfort and reduce irritation.
+- Allergic Conjunctivitis: This is perhaps the most common use.
+Antazoline eye drops, often combined with a decongestant like naphazoline or xylometazoline, are highly effective in reducing symptoms such as red, itchy, watery eyes and eyelid swelling caused by pollen, pet dander, or other allergens.
+It provides rapid ocular allergy relief.

 Dosage